darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 Got technical debt?
 Just **wrap it in another microservice**.

 **Solutions:**
+- Add layers until no one remembers what the original system does
 - Create `LegacyWrapperAdapterProxyService` so no one has to look too closely.
 - Every time something feels wrong, solve it with another service layer.